kensiprell/bootstrap-framework/README.md

 If the property below is set to ```true```, the plugin will copy all Bootstrap Framework LESS and mixin files to ```"${bootstrapFramework.cssPath}/bootstrap/less"```.

     useLess : true

+#### invalidVersionFails

+The ```invalidVersionFails``` property can be configured individually for ```bootstrapFramework``` and ```bootstrapFramework.fontAwesome```.
+When the property is at its default of ```false``` and you have entered an invalid version number, the plugin will search the ```build/tmp``` directory for other versions of the appropriate zip file and use the one with the highest version number.
+This could be useful if you want the build to continue or you do not have an Internet connection.

+Although the plugin will print a warning to the console, you might overlook it.
+You can disable this behavior by setting this property to ```true```.
+If the plugin cannot download the version you specified, it will throw an ```org.gradle.api.InvalidUserDataException```.

+    invalidVersionFails : true

 #### fontAwesome.install